About Michael Elwan

 Bachelor of Business (Accounting) - Alexandria University, Egypt

-That’s why I founded LEXs - an independent practice rooted in lived experience, cultural humility, and a deep belief in human dignity.
-Through counselling, coaching, consultancy, and public speaking, I help people and organisations make meaning out of pain and create systems that hold us - not harm us.
+LEXs is an independent practice rooted in lived and living experience, cultural humility, and a deep belief in human dignity.
+Through therapy, social work supervision, peer work supervision, training, consultancy, and public speaking, I work with individuals and organisations to create spaces that feel safer, fairer, and more humane.
+My guiding principle is simple; building systems that hold people, not harm them.

-If you're looking to work with someone who understands trauma, relationships, migration, caregiving, identity, and grief - not just in theory, but in lived truth, and backed by over 15 years of frontline and leadership practice - I'd love to connect.
+If you are looking to work with someone who understands trauma, migration, caregiving, identity, and grief not only in theory but in lived reality, and who brings that understanding into careful, ethical practice, I would be glad to connect.